cedrichld/hamr_holonomic_robot/README.md

 * An **actively stabilized 3-DOF gimbal** (roll, pitch, yaw) that keeps the turret level and oriented.
 * A **Jacobian-based control framework** that decouples commanded turret motions from base irregularities.

-The result is an off-road holonomic base that can execute **arbitrary trajectories (square, triangle, circle, maze, PRM/A\*)** in both simulation and real-world terrain, while maintaining stable payload orientation.
+The result is an off-road holonomic base that can execute **arbitrary trajectories (square, triangle, circle, maze, autonomous path, PRM/A\*)** in both simulation and real-world terrain, while maintaining stable payload orientation.

 <!-- Small looping visualization + Mobility Ellipsoid -->
 <p align="center">